pratt-sark/jdbc/README.md

 # JDBC

-### Brief: Demonstration of a connection to a remote database using JDBC.
+### Demonstration of a connection to a remote database using JDBC.

 Just for info: The database contains some of the members of the current Manchester United squad.